Desktop Schools Popup

 2. Administrative Response to a Reconsideration Request

-2.1 It shall be made clear to everyone concerned that the current status of the instructional resource(s) in question will be unchanged throughout the review process.
+2.1 The current status of the instructional resource(s) in question will be unchanged throughout the review process.

-2.2 A teacher or media specialist who receives a reconsideration request shall immediately inform and consult with his or her principal, and contact the person who made the request.
+2.2 A teacher or media specialist who receives a reconsideration request shall immediately inform and consult with his or her principal, who will contact the person who made the request.

-2.3 The principal, teacher or media specialist has the authority to agree to exclude or restrict a specific instructional resource only for the children of the individual who made the request, not for any other students.
+2.3 The principal, in consultation with the teacher or media specialist has the authority to agree to exclude or restrict a specific instructional resource only for the children of the individual who made the request, not for any other students.

-2.3.1 If a resolution is reached with the contact referred to in 2.2 above that concerns only the children of the individual who made the request or that does not affect other students, the issue is closed.
+2.3.1 If a resolution is reached that concerns only the children of the individual who made the request or that does not affect other students, the issue is closed.

-2.3.2 If the person who made the request is a parent or guardian of a district student or adult student who does not agree with the results of the contact, he or she may make reasonable arrangements with the principal for alternative instruction, as described in Minnesota Statute 120B.20 and district Policy 603, Section 5, Parent Review of Instructional Materials.
+2.3.2 If the person who made the request is a parent or guardian of a district student or adult student, he or she may make reasonable arrangements with the principal for alternative instruction, as described in Minnesota Statute 120B.20 and district Policy 603, Section 5, Parent Review of Instructional Materials.

-2.4 If the matter is not resolved or dealt with through the contact referred to in section 2.2 above, or if the individual requests that material be excluded or restricted for students other than his or her own children, the principal will meet with the concerned individual and give the person the opportunity to complete district procedure 603.4P, Request for Reconsideration of Instructional Resources, and provide the individual with district regulation 603.3AR, Selection of Instructional Resources.
+2.4 If the matter is not resolved described above, or if the individual requests that material be excluded or restricted for students other than his or her own children, the principal will meet with the concerned individual and give the person the opportunity to complete district procedure 603.4P, Request for Reconsideration of Instructional Resources, and provide the individual with this regulation and district regulation 603.3AR, Selection of Instructional Resources.

-2.5 The principal will notify all staff members in his or her school who are directly affected by the request, his or her director and other principals in the district.
-If the resource is from a library/media center collection, the media specialist will notify other media specialists throughout the district.
+2.5 The principal will notify all staff members in his or her school who are directly affected by the request, his or her director, other principals in the district and if it concerns library materials, the district technology specialist.
+If the resource is from a library/media center collection, the district technology specialist will notify other media specialists throughout the district.

 2.6 The principal will acknowledge, in writing, receipt of a written request for the reconsideration of instructional resources, and send a copy of the request, any related correspondence and his or her acknowledgment to the director of elementary education or director of secondary education (as appropriate) within five work days.

-2.7 The director of elementary education or director of secondary education will send the appropriate Reconsideration Review Committee copies of the challenged resources and the reconsideration request within 10 work days or as soon thereafter as possible, and set a meeting date for the committee.
+2.7 The director of elementary education or director of secondary education will assemble the appropriate Reconsideration Review Committee and send the members copies of the challenged resources and the reconsideration request within 20 work days.
+The committee will meet within 10 work days after members are selected or as soon thereafter as possible.

 3. Reconsideration Review Committees

-3.1 There will be two review committees: one to respond to requests applicable to grades k-5 and one to respond to requests applicable to grades 6-12.
-The director of elementary education will facilitate the grades k-5 committee; the director of secondary education will facilitate the grades 6-12 committee.
+3.1 There will be two review committees: one to respond to requests applicable to grades PK-5 and one to respond to requests applicable to grades 6-12+.
+The director of elementary education will facilitate the grades PK -5 committee; the director of secondary education will facilitate the grades 6-12+ committee.

-3.2 The review committee for grades k-5 will include:
+3.2 The review committee for grades PK -5 will include:

-3.2.1 Five residents (one each from the north, west, central and east clusters, and one at-large) appointed by the superintendent from recommendations submitted by principals.
+3.2.1 Five residents (one each from the attendance areas for Apple Valley, Eagan, Eastview and Rosemount High Schools, and one at-large) appointed by the superintendent from recommendations submitted by principals.
 The appointments will take into consideration the need for a balanced representation by age of child and location of residence.
 The residents shall not have any direct business relationship with the district or a district school (for example, as an employee, substitute employee or consultant);

-3.2.2 Three teachers assigned to elementary schools, one from each cluster, appointed by the superintendent from recommendations submitted by elementary school principals;
+3.2.2 Three teachers assigned to elementary schools in separate high school attendance areas, appointed by the superintendent from recommendations submitted by elementary school principals;

 3.2.3 An elementary school principal, appointed by the superintendent, from a different school than the media specialist, and